 Probate can be necessary to allow these groups to claim their share of the estate.

 Whether you need probate depends on whether your spouse had an estate plan and what that plan included.
-To find out when probate is necessary in your situation, talk to a probate attorney.
+To find out when probate is necessary in your situation, talk to a probate lawyer in Texas.
 We can help you:

 Unless your spouse created a plan specifically designed to avoid probate, you will most likely need to complete the process.